AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 #### Cheer Tsang, Kevin Sarmiento, Ching Pang
 #### September 28, 2018

 [CEO: Hello Fluoride Grav!
 All edits and comments will be done in brackets.
 You do not need to keep in my comments for the next draft of the report.This was a phenomenal first draft!
 Your writing is very clear and there were no sections that I thought needed a lot of editing.
 Keep up the good work!]

 ## Abstract

 Fluoride contamination of drinking water is a common public health issue in some regions of the world such as India.
-The fluoride team's[teams'] overarching goal is to create low cost, compact, and sustainable solutions to fluoride contamination in drinking water.
+The fluoride teams' overarching goal is to create a low cost, compact, and sustainable solutions to fluoride contamination in drinking water.
 The fall 2018 Fluoride Gravity team aims to simplify the design of a gravity powered fluoride removal research apparatus that would allow current and future research teams to easily conduct fluoride removal experiments in the field.

 ## Introduction